aashikilangovan/aashikilangovan/README.md

 **Hi I’m Aashik!
-Pleasure to meet you!😁**
+Pleasure to meet you!** This is pikachu!
 <img src="https://thumbs.gfycat.com/MintyAnyGrouse-max-1mb.gif" width="100" height="100"/>
 - 👀 I’m currently majoring in Software Engineering and minoring in Entrepreneurship and Enterprise at the University of Calgary!
-- 🌱 CurrentProgramming Experience in Java, C, C++
+- 🌱 Current Programming Experience in Java, C, C++ as well some python and C#
-- 💞️ I’m looking foward to working with you
+- 💞️ Passionate Learn, Create and Develop my skills and myself 😁
-- 📫 You can reach me at aashikilangovan@gmail.com
+- 📫 I’m looking foward to working with you!
+You can reach me at aashikilangovan@gmail.com reach me at Linkedin (www.linkedin.com/in/aashiki)

 <!---